CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Witch’s Potion

 How to make it: Set out the materials and allow your little witches and wizards (and potential scientists!) to brew up their own potions.
 They’ll have fun watching them bubble up, while also learning what happens when different ingredients are mixed together.
-(Just make sure they’re supervised throughout!)
+(Just make sure the kiddos are supervised throughout!)

 Witches Broom Halloween Treats